 Potomac Yard Special Tax Districts

 City Council has established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.

-- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses the north and central areas of Potomac Yard (Landbay F) as well as Landbays G, H and the multi-family portion of Landbay I. Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate (for a tax rate of $1.238 per $100 in calendar year 2013).
+- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses the north and central areas of Potomac Yard (Landbay F) as well as Landbays G, H and the multi-family portion of Landbay I. Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.

 Additional information on the Potomac Yard project is available on the City's Potomac Yard Development page and the Department of Planning & Zoning's Potomac Yard Small Area Plan page.